NVIDIA/cccl/docs/cudax/stf.rst

 infrastructure, and is the recommended way of building applications that use CUDASTF.

-This is facilitated by the CMake Package Manager as illustrated in this simple CUDASTF example.
+This is facilitated by the CMake Package Manager as illustrated in this simple example which is available `here <https://github.com/caugonnet/cccl/examples/cudax_stf>`_.

-TODO create link

 A simple example
 ----------------